Raiffeisen Bank Int'l boosts provisioning need outlook

 VIENNA Raiffeisen Bank International AG (RBIV.VI) raised its forecast for 2013 bad loan provisions on Sunday, citing developments at its corporate customer business.

 Emerging Europe's second biggest lender had previously guided for a net provisioning need at a similar level to the just over 1 billion euros it booked in 2012.
-Now it expects an increase to between 1.1 billion and 1.2 billion euros (919.16 million pounds-1 billion pounds) this year, it said in a statement.
+Now it expects an increase to between 1.1 billion and 1.2 billion euros ($1.46-1.59 billion) this year, it said in a statement.

 "The revision is based predominantly on the development of the Corporate Customer business in the segments Group Corporates, Central Europe and Southeastern Europe," it said.